catchpoint/WebPageTest.agent/docs/install.md

 )
 shutdown /r /f
 ```

+### OS X (Mac)
+* Xcode should be installed as well as Network Link Conditioner (additional download)
+* The iOS simulator devices are automatically detected at startup and the browser names will be listed
+* Some permissions need to be manually configured to give the agent the ability to record the screen and manipulate the simulator (System Preferences -> Security & Privacy):
+  * "Screen Recording" - Add the terminal app that is used to run the agent (i.e. iTerm or Terminal)
+  * "Accessibility" - Add both scripts in <wptagent>/internal/support/osx

 ### Raspberry Pi
 The Raspberry Pi largely follows the Linux installation notes but there are a few additional config items that can be useful: